What is HR Analytics

 Most human resource professionals will be easily able to answer the first question for their organization.
 However, answering the other two questions will be tricky, especially if you don’t have a detailed data for it.

 In order to answer the other two questions, as a professional, you would need to combine different data and analyze it thoroughly.
+Data analytics and data analysis are closely related processes that involve extracting insights from data to make informed decisions.
 Human resources tend to collect a good amount of data but are unaware of how to use this data.
 Well, here is the answer!
 Use it now to analyze your human capital and make informed decisions.
 As soon as an organization starts to analyze their people problems using the collected data, they are engaged in active HR analytics.

 Top 5 types of HR Analytics Every Human Resource Manager Should Know